nafeesahyounis/secondmilestone/README.md

 * Image four: The main problem encountered when testing the images was their responsiveness.
 This image not only has a beautiful, calming feel to it, but it also looked good on larger screen sizes.
 It isn't so complex that it overpowers the game and takes away from the game-board, but instead draws the eye to the game-board which is why it was selected in the end.
 Of the 5, it most fit the design aims.
 * Image five: This image was tested alongside image two based on its vintage feel.
 However, although the image is beautiful it overpowered the game-play board, which is not great from a User Experience Perspective.

 The developer felt that Image four best fit the design brief.
-Below I outline how the colors were subsequently selected to complement the background and draw attention when needed.
+Below I outline how the colors and styling were subsequently selected to complement the background and draw attention when needed.

-**Colors**
+**Colors & Styling**

 The background image was first selected and then ran through the site https://www.colorcodepicker.com/ .
 This site identified the primary colors in the background image, and these were added to https://mycolor.space/.
 Different palettes were generated using the palette generating tool, and eventually the following palettes and gradients were chosen: